getodk/build/README.md

 # ODK Build

+ODK Build is a web-based, drag-and-drop service for creating forms used with tools such as [ODK Collect](https://opendatakit.org/use/collect/) for data collection.
+ODK Build is part of Open Data Kit (ODK), a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
+Learn more about the Open Data Kit project and its history [here](https://opendatakit.org/about/) and read about example ODK deployments [here](https://opendatakit.org/about/deployments/).

-Build is a web-based service.
-Unless you mean to do development on it, just go to http://build.opendatakit.org to give it a try, or to the [releases page](https://github.com/opendatakit/build/releases) to download a local copy.
+Unless you mean to do development on ODK Build, just go to [http://build.opendatakit.org](http://build.opendatakit.org) to give it a try, or to the [releases page](https://github.com/opendatakit/build/releases) to download a local copy.

 ## Development